Dre Campbell Farm

 16. Coffee Grounds

-The smell of coffee repels roaches, but the product itself will not harm them.
+The smell of coffee repels roaches, but the product will not harm them.

-Therefore, place some coffee grounds in areas where these pests are likely to hide or show up.
+Therefore, some coffee grounds should be placed where these pests will likely hide or appear.

 17. Lemon Juice

-The smell of lemons and other citrus fruits acts as a natural repellent against cockroaches.
+The smell of lemons and other citrus fruits is a natural repellent against cockroaches and other pests.

-So make a spray of approximately half a cup of lemon juice and two cups of water.
-Use wherever there are signs of cockroaches.
+So spray approximately half a cup of lemon juice and two cups of water.
+Use it wherever there are signs of cockroaches.

 19. Soapy Water